-The University of Missouri program in Mechanical Engineering is accredited by the Engineering Accreditation Commission of ABET, Inc. (www.abet.org).
+The University of Missouri program, B.S.
+Mechanical Engineering, is accredited by the Engineering Accreditation Commission of ABET, Inc. (www.abet.org), under the General Criteria and Program Criteria for Mechanical and Similarly Named Engineering Programs.

 Mechanical Engineering Program Educational Objectives:

-- Graduates will contribute to society and the engineering profession.
+- contribute to society and the engineering profession;

-- Graduates will engage in life-long learning to advance professionally through continuing education and training.
+- engage in life-long learning to advance professionally through continuing education, training, or graduate studies in mechanical engineering or a related field.

 Mechanical Engineering Student Outcomes